Some Examples of Family Floer Mirrors: Introduction

 The following is an expected dictionary connecting the two approaches:

 However, it is hard to have good control over all possible discs in a Calabi-Yau manifold due to the wall-crossing phenomenon.
 Thus, it is generally hard to write down the family Floer mirror explicitly.
-In the examples of family Floer mirrors computed in the literature, there exist torus symmetries, and one can write down all the possible holomorphic discs explicitly.
-In particular, the loci of Lagrangian fibres bounding Maslov index zero discs do not intersect and thus exclude the presence of more complicated bubbling phenomena.
+In the examples of that family Floer mirrors can possibly be computed in the literature \cite{A4, CLL, Y3}, there always exist torus symmetries, and one can write down all the possible holomorphic discs explicitly.
+In particular, the loci of Lagrangian fibres bounding Maslov index zero discs do not intersect and thus excludes the presence of more complicated bubbling phenomena.